Travel testing abolished for fully vaccinated travellers to the UK: the key questions

 Will the passenger locator form still be required?

-My prediction is that the government will continue to demand all travellers to the UK to complete this complex and confusing form.
-It will be seen as necessary to distinguish between travellers who have been fully vaccinated and those who have not.
+Yes. the government will continue to demand all travellers to the UK to complete this complex and confusing form.
+It is seen as necessary to distinguish between travellers who have been fully vaccinated and those who have not, and to allow passengers arriving in the UK to use eGates.

+Mr Shapps said he will simplify the passenger locator form, and that travellers will be allowed to fill it in from 72 hours before arriving in the UK.
+Currently it must be completed within 48 hours of arrival.

-In the briefings to friendly media made in advance of the official announcement, there was talk of simplifying the passenger locator form.
-Boris Johnson made a similar promise in August 2020, and instead the form became more complicated.
+Boris Johnson made a similar promise in August 2020, but instead the form became more complicated.

 Can I get a full refund for tests I’ve booked but now don’t need?